Rural crafts

 Rural crafts refers to the traditional crafts production that is carried on, simply for everyday practical use, in the agricultural countryside.
-Once widespread and commonplace, the survival of some rural crafts is threatened.
+Once widespread and commonplace, the survival of some rural crafts is threatened in the 21st century.

 Rural crafts are not considered part of arts and crafts, as they are produced for a practical means, and not for leisure.
 As they are a part of a general and simple set of skills that are easily learned, they have not been produced for sale by an artisan class of makers.

 Examples

 Examples of goods and activities produced by rural crafts would be: